justnawat/icsh/README.md

 -- MILESTONE 4 --
 - sending signals to the child process from a signal handler: https://stackoverflow.com/questions/13351851/killing-a-child-process-from-a-signal-handler
 - talking with Justin where he shared his conversation with Aj.Sunsern
+- talking with Aj.Sunsern

+-- MILESTONE 5 --
+- returning to using stdin and stdout after using dup2(): https://stackoverflow.com/questions/11042218/c-restore-stdout-to-terminal

+-- MILESTONE 6 --
+not quite there yet

+-- MILESTONE 7 --
+not quite there yet